 - Start a small pot of water to boil.
 I use this in my rising method to keep the dough moist and soft while it rises.

-- Now add the flax eggs, 6-7 tbsp canned coconut milk or melted vegan butter, salt, and a ⅓ of the flour to the mixing bowl and mix it for 2 minutes at low speed with a paddle attachment (or mix by hand for a few minutes until well combined).
+- Now add the flax eggs, 6-7 tablespoon canned coconut milk or melted vegan butter, salt, and a ⅓ of the flour to the mixing bowl and mix it for 2 minutes at low speed with a paddle attachment (or mix by hand for a few minutes until well combined).

 - Add the remaining flour and switch to the dough hook (or mix by hand with a strong spoon, then by hand when it’s too hard to stir.
 Knead with hands if you don’t have a mixer).
 Knead for 2-4 minutes until the dough has come away from the sides of the bowl and holds onto the hook (or is a nice uniform ball, if not using a mixer).
 Your dough should be soft and moist, but not sticky or tacky.
 Just firm enough to hold together.